nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

 ## Installing Packages

-Management or workload cluster both need config-sync, root-sync and a cluster git repository to manage packages.
+The management or workload cluster both need config-sync, root-sync and a cluster git repository to manage packages.

 ### Install Config-sync